FCanfran/ATM-DP/gdb/populatemodule/README.md

 Using a language library (of golang) to parse CSV data and run creation Cypher queries against a Neo4j database.

-*Needed to create the graph database from CSV files directly from them, accesing these files from the same machine as where we run the golang program.
+*Needed to create the graph database from the CSV files directly, accesing these files from the same machine as where we run the golang program.
 In our case to create the gdb on the cluster VM without having to place the CSVs on that machine*.

 **Requirements**:
-- Indicate the CSV folder path when as argument to the main program.
+- Indicate the CSV folder path as argument to the main program.
 - Place a `.env` file in the `cypherimport` directory indicating the `NEO4J_URI`, `NEO4J_USERNAME` and `NEO4J_PASSWORD` for example:
 ```